 - Participants must score 70 percent or better on the final exam, obtain a per class average of 70 percent and meet attendance requirements in order to earn the certificate.

 Whether you choose our on-campus program or online program, be assured that you will develop the same skills and knowledge.
-The certificate makes no distinction between the on-campus or online program, and those who successfully complete the program will be awarded a Paralegal Certificate from Continuing Education at the University of South Florida.
+The certificate makes no distinction between the on-campus or online program, and those who successfully complete the program will be awarded a Paralegal Certificate from the USF Office of Corporate Training and Professional Education.

 On-Campus Program Register Now!